bduggan/termie/help.md

 ```
      \buffer [lines|none]     turn on line buffering
      \color [on|off]          turn off color (i.e. filter out ansi escapes)
+     \done                    indicate that the script is done
      \emit                    emit a value matched in a wait regex
+     \pause <msg>             show msg or 'press return to continue'
+     \run <name>              run another script in the same directory
+     \send                    send a file, abort if it cannot be sent.
      \sleep X                 sleep for X seconds
      \timeout                 set a timeout
      \trace [off|on]          turn on tracing